 During the twentieth century, Port Macquarie grew from a sleepy little seaside village into a thriving city of many thousands of people.
 The local Uniting Church Congregation has grown and adapted with these changes and now, in the twenty-first century, occupies the large Uniting Church complex on the corner of Sherwood Road and the Oxley Highway.

-The Congregation still also maintains the historic Wesley Chapel building (the old Methodist Church building) in Horton Street, Port Macquarie, as an important link with the past.
+The Congregation also maintains the original Wesley Chapel building (the old Methodist Church building) in Horton Street, Port Macquarie, as an important link with the past.

 In pre-COVD times